If you are looking for a way to make money online, one of the best things you can do is to start a blogging business.

 This revenue model involves making product recommendations and earning a commission every time someone from your audience buys something you have recommended.

-With this revenue model, you will be provided with an affiliate link that will be used to keep track of all sales made through your recommendations.
+With this revenue model, you will be provided with an affiliate link (that you’ll get when you join an affiliate program) that will be used to keep track of all sales made through your recommendations.

 Statistics from ShareASale show that affiliate marketing is set to grow in 2020, with over $7 billion expected to be spent on affiliate marketing in 2020.
 You can get a share of this $7 billion cake by implementing affiliate marketing on your blog.